qdot/jiggly.js/README.md

 On Desktop:

-  - Not happening in anything unless you write your own HAL access
+  - Not happening in anything unless you write your own HAL access.
+    Makes one think that most people don't have vibrators on the desktop computers.
+Why on earth would they miss out?

 On Mobile: